aptos-labs/aptos-core/developer-docs-site/docs/guides/nfts/mint-onchain-data.md

 - token name: "Silver Coin".
 - token description: "The currency in my game".
 - maximum: 0.
 0 means there is no maximum supply of this token.
 - uri: Your token url can point to anything.
-Usually it is an arweave or ipfs url pointing to an token image or JSON file containing the required metadata.
+Usually it is an arweave or ipfs url pointing to a token image or JSON file containing the required metadata.
 - royalty_payee_address: Used for NFT.
 For FT, it is recommended to set the creator address.
 - royalty_points_denominator: Used for NFT.
 Set to 0 as N/A.